sktime/mentoring/README.md

 - Theses and student summer projects at contributing universities (see details below)
 - [sktime mentorship scheme](https://www.sktime.org/en/latest/mentoring.html)

-Slots are subject to mentor availability and application deadlines
+Slots are subject to mentor availability and application deadlines.

+Past and current mentees are listed [here](https://github.com/sktime/mentoring/issues?q=label%3Amentoring+).

 ## Academic mentoring
 sktime is a potential topic for academic projects or theses on the topic of software engineering research or data scientific methodology research.